yahya17YT/valor/docs/README.md

 ## Introduction
 Valor Bot is a suite of open source software for WhatsApp Application based on whatsapp web (Multi-device beta).
-> WhatsApp Supported Version: 2.22.8.7 or below
+> WhatsApp Supported Version: 2.22.8.7

 _Some highlight features_: